Skip to main content

 I just formed my LLC - what do I need to start operating?

-Five federal items: USDOT number (free, online), MC number via Form OP-1 ($300 FMCSA fee + our $199 service), BOC-3 process agent designation ($75 one-time at FastBOC3), BMC-91 insurance filing (your insurer files this, premium varies), and UCR registration (annual, fleet-size based, ~$80 for new owner-operators).
-The OP-1 sets the 21-day FMCSA vetting window under 49 CFR §365.109; everything else has to land inside that window for authority to activate.
+Five federal items: USDOT number (free, online), MC number via the operating-authority application ($300 FMCSA fee + our $199 service), BOC-3 process agent designation ($75 one-time at FastBOC3), BMC-91 insurance filing (your insurer files this, premium varies), and UCR registration (annual, fleet-size based, ~$80 for new owner-operators).
+Under 49 CFR §365.109T the BOC-3 and insurance are due within 20 days of the application notice publishing in the FMCSA Register - everything has to land inside that window for authority to activate on schedule.

 How long until I can haul my first load?

-MC activation typically lands at 3 to 6 weeks from the day OP-1 is accepted.
-The 21-day vetting window under §365.109 is a minimum hold, not an automatic activation date — FMCSA also has to clear background checks and process the BOC-3 + insurance filings.
-Day-21 activation is most common when all supporting filings are clean and timely.
-Day-35-to-42 activation happens when something needs follow-up.
-Plan a 4-week realistic from-OP-1-acceptance to first-load timeline.
+MC activation typically lands at 3 to 6 weeks from the day the application is accepted.
+FMCSA estimates 20-25 business days of processing for new applicants - that is the agency's own review, not an automatic activation date, and the BOC-3 + insurance filings have to be processed alongside it.
+Activation around the 4-week mark is most common when all supporting filings are clean and timely; day-35-to-42 activation happens when something needs follow-up.
+Plan a 4-to-5-week realistic from-acceptance to first-load timeline.

 What's the actual cost of getting authority?